 For over 25 years Dr. Bruce Linton has been facilitating Dad's Groups for Fathers of Young Children and teaching a "Becoming a Father" class in Berkeley, California.
 He is a Licensed Marriage and Family Therapist specializing in working with fathers and couples with young children.
 Bruce received his Ph.D for his research on ‘Men’s Development as Fathers from Pregnancy to a Year Post–Partum.”

-This 2 1/2 hour class is offered on a Saturday,
+This 2 1/2 hour workshop is offered on a Saturday,

 Call (510) 644-0300